 Should you run out of clean clothes, most hotels and hostels offer washers and dryers that you can use for a small fee.

 Check the weather for the places you plan to visit.
 The climate in Tokyo might be a little different from the one in Kyoto, so pack accordingly.
 Japanese people are pretty well dressed, so you might not want to ride the Shinkansen wearing a tracksuit.
 And, you do have to wear something modest when you visit a shrine or temple.

 5. Familiarise Yourself with Japanese Etiquette

 Japan is the land of good manners and politeness.
-In order to avoid the biggest faux-pas, learn about Japanese etiquette before you go.
-The Lonely Planet has collected the most important Do’s and Don’ts on their website.
+In order to avoid the biggest faux-pas, learn about Japanese etiquette before you travel to Japan.
+The Lonely Planet has collected the essential Do’s and Don’ts on their website.

 Additionally, it is helpful to learn a few Japanese phrases beforehand.
 The most important is “Arigatou

 If you want to learn more, this downloadable phrasebook by Boutique Japan will give you a head start.